Search

 Use the search bar above to find information throughout our website.
 Or choose a topic you want to learn more about.

-How the One Big Beautiful Bill Act (OBBBA) Will Change Charitable Giving in 2026
+How the One Big Beautiful Bill Act (OBBBA) Changes Charitable Giving

-A new law called the One Big Beautiful Bill Act (OBBBA) will change how charitable giving works starting in 2026.
-If you’re someone who gives generously to causes you care about, now is the time to plan ahead and make the most of your impact.
+Effective Jan.
+1, 2026, the law referred to as the One Big Beautiful Bill Act (OBBBA) introduces significant changes to charitable giving tax rules.
+If you’re someone who gives generously to causes you care about, it’s important to understand how these updates may affect your strategy.

 What's changing in 2026?